 Put simply, feijoada is a Brazilian black bean stew made with lots of meat.
 The meat varies wildly depending on the kind of feijoada.
 The most traditional is made with all the “nasty bits” that most people don’t like to eat these days: pig feet, ears, and tails, beef tongue, that sort of thing.

 However, modern feijoadas are often toned down a bit to make it more palatable for less adventurous eaters, with the offal replaced with things like cured beef (carne seca), pork ribs, and other more “standard” meats that people are less squeamish about.
+Whatever meats you choose for your feijoada, there’s no denying that it’s one of the most traditional Brazilian dishes, and you’ll love it either way.

 I live in Bulgaria, not Brazil, and so I had quite a hard time sourcing the ingredients I would have liked for this recipe.
 I’d have loved to use traditional Brazilian linguiça, a paprika and garlic-studded sausage, as well as carne seca, Brazilian cured and dried beef.
 However, neither of those were available to me.